Freddy-al/alx-low_level_programming/0x00-hello_world/README.md

 3.
 4. 4-puts.c: this prints a sentence using the function puts.
 5. 5-printf.c: prints the sentence using the printf function.
+6. 6-size.c: print sizes of various types on the pc.